-Shelly Miles & Dr. Elizabeth Harris discuss Male Breast Reduction Surgery on the San Antonio Living Show
+Shelly Miles & Dr. Elizabeth Harris discuss Male Breast Reduction Surgery on San Antonio Living

 - As many as 65% of boys going through puberty experience breast enlargement due to the hormonal fluctuations in that age group.

 - Gynecomastia is seen in men who have hormonal changes, deficiencies, or are taking medications that cause this condition as a side effect.

 - Gynecomastia is seen as a familial trait, and is also commonly noted in overweight patients, two reasons why men seek male breast reduction surgery.

 Most patients that are seen by a plastic surgeon request treatment because of psychological reasons.
 Those requesting male breast reduction surgery are often embarrassed by their inability to camouflage their breasts and are reluctant to wear bathing suits without shirts.
 Many men with enlarged breasts are often self conscious about their appearance and frequently limit their participation in sports.